Welcome to the neighborhood!

 But we want you to know us by what we are for.
 And we are for Lakeville and for you.
 We listen, we pray, we seek counsel, and we find hope in Jesus.
 If this sounds like your kind of church, please join us!

-Soon, we will have a new building on Holyoke Ave. but until then, we meet at Lakeville North High School every Sunday morning at 10:30.
+Soon, we will have a new building on Holyoke Ave. but until then, we meet at the Burnsville campus Sunday evenings at 4:00 p.m.

 These days, we meet online every weekend.
 Until we can meet in person, we'd love for you to join us live ONLINE.